-The Agreement Tables serve as an error checking device to ensure that the flood maps, flood profiles, floodplain and floodway data tables, and HEC-RAS models agree and document the reasons for any discrepancies.
+The Agreement Tables serve as an error checking device to ensure that data and results for the Flood Maps, Flood Profiles, Floodplain and Floodway Data Tables, and HEC-RAS models agree.
+If discrepancies exist, the reasons for any valid discrepancies can be noted in the Comments column.
 Table 5 Agreement Table Contents lists the required and optional information that should be included in the table.
-Each submission is to be accompanied by completed Agreement Tables.
+Each submission for technical review is to be accompanied by completed Agreement Tables.
+The Agreement Table will not be included in the Report, but will be included in the Technical Appendix to accompany the final hydraulic model files.

-The Agreement Table lists every cross section and compares the distances between cross sections, the cumulative distance, floodplain and floodway widths, water surface elevations, and whether the BFE lines have been located correctly relative to the adjacent cross sections and water surface profile.
+The Agreement Table lists every cross section and compares the distances between cross sections, the cumulative distance, floodplain and floodway top widths, water surface elevations, and an indication of whether the BFE lines have been located correctly relative to the adjacent cross sections and water surface profile (this is typically an 'ok' or 'yes' once verified by the Consultant).
 The allowable differences between the map, profile, and table are listed at the bottom of the Agreement Table.
-An example Agreement Table template is included with these guidelines.